Comcast/ssh-to/README.md

 The problem: you have dozens of servers that you manage, and you're tired of doing copy and paste jobs from the hardware list into an SSH command every time you want to connect.

 The solution: This script.
-It prodvides address book-like funcitonality for SSH.
+It lets you easily manage dozens (or even hundreds) of servers programatically.

 - <a href="#requirements">Requirements</a>